uvarc/rc-website/content/userinfo/howtos/general/redis.md

 We are frequently asked by researchers how to incorporate databases into their work.
 Here are four suggestions for how Redis might help your research::

 1. **Queue** - Have a list of files or batches that need processing?
 Redis can hold the queue and let jobs retrieve single values at a time until they work the queue down to empty.
+Redis can even be used as a simple Pub/Sub message broker.
 2. **Cache** - Store interim results or data for use in later computation.
 This could be a faster and more scalable replacement for temporary text files.
 3. **Dictionary or Lookup** - Use an extended key/value store as an in-memory lookup resource for reference values.
 Where you may have previously stored reference values in a text file or relational DB table, Redis would likely outperform that pattern.
 Transactions with Redis are also atomic, which means multiple keys can be set, retrieved, or modified at the same time without risking data concurrency.